samrylanjamesharris/NexusLLM/README.md

 # NexusLLM - (NexGen Community):

-**NexusLLM** is an experimental transformer-based language model built from scratch using NumPy.
+**NexusLLM** is a experimental transformer-based language model built from scratch using NumPy.
 It is designed to be simple, debuggable, and open to all contributors.

 > *NexGen* Community - *Nex*us / *Gen*eration - A connection between the community.